Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 3. Fertilizing: Feed your Calamondin during the warmer spring and summer seasons with a citrus specific fertilizer, such as the one included with our Citrus Care Kit, once every six weeks.
 During the fall and winter, fertilize once every 2 to 3 months.
 Make sure to follow the application instructions written on the fertilizer bag.

 4. Pruning: Pruning can be done at any time of the year.
-Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-After the tree fruits, remove any dead wood and ventilate the center of the tree, and remove suckers as they form/grow from the base.
+Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the bush to allow more light to flow between the branches.
+After the bush fruits, remove any dead wood and ventilate the center of the bush, and remove suckers as they form/grow from the base.

 |Amount of Order||Shipping Charge|